ErickSegaar/TGIF_XLD/README.md

 1. Go back to `XL-Deploy` and click on `Finish`.
 This will tell XL-Deploy you accept this deployment.

 #### Rollback
-What if you just deployed a version of `PetClinic` in production, but you want to revert after browsing or testing?
+What if you just deployed a version of `PetClinic` in production, but you don't want to accept that version and instead revert to the previous version?
 Here we going to do just that.

 1. In `XL-Deploy` click on the big `Start a deployment` button in the center:
 ![alt text](./Images/XLD_StartDeployment.png)
 1. Drag and drop the following:
     * `Applications/PetClinic-war/2.0` to `Drag and drop package here`
     * `Environments/Production` to `Drag and drop environment here`
-1. Click on `Preview` and you can see that a task called `Destroy petclinic on TomcatPetClinic` has been added.
+1. Click on `Preview` and you can see that a task called `Destroy petclinic on TomcatPetClinic` has been added
 1. Click on `Close preview` to return to the previous view
 1. Click on `Deploy` and `PetClinic` should be deployed in seconds.
 1. Go to [PetClinic](http://localhost:8080/petclinic/).
 You see that the image on the homepage has been changed (if not: refresh the page):